Strategic Assessment. – Nine Steps to Success™

 1. Review Existing Materials

-It is essential to recognise the good work that has been done in the past.
+It is essential to recognise the work done in the past.
 Many people will have invested time and energy in previous strategies and often taken ownership.
 To keep these people engaged and motivated, their work must be recognised as important.
 Furthermore, there will almost certainly be strategies that need to be continued, objectives that have not been fulfilled and initiatives that need to be completed.
-All of these things need to be reviewed and considered when revisiting a strategy.
-Start from where you are, do not re-invent the wheel.
+These things must be reviewed and considered when revisiting a strategy.
+Start from where you are; do not reinvent the wheel.

-If you have been disciplined in your approach to strategic planning, then this will be an easy task.
+If you have been disciplined in your strategic planning approach, this will be an easy task.
 Companies and organisations that already employ a strategic planning methodology like the Balanced Scorecard will have all the relevant information to hand.
-One of the keys to good strategic planning is to keep the strategy alive though continuous activity and monitoring.
+One of the keys to good strategic planning is to keep the strategy alive through continuous activity and monitoring.

-A simple method often used to ensure all of the elements have been covered is to conduct a strategy gap analysis.
-This is a list of all essential strategic objects, it may look something like this:
+A simple method often used to ensure all elements have been covered is conducting a strategy gap analysis.
+This is a list of all essential strategic objects; it may look something like this: